 Kulanu (Hebrew for “all of us”) Religious School is the official center for Jewish learning for the children of Temple Israel of Great Neck, and Temple Beth-El of Great Neck.
 The spirit, curriculum and philosophy of the school are based on the following educational priorities:

 Our engaging program uses experiential and interactive methods to teach Hebrew reading skills, prayer, Torah, Jewish value, holidays, Jewish History and Israel studies.
 Weekly music class, school-wide holiday celebrations, communal T’fillah and hands-on activities foster a love of Judaism and a connection to the community.
 Parents are vital partners with the school in supporting its overall goals and in fostering an environment in which Jewish education and practice are valued.
-Various Shabbat experiences and family education activities complement the Religious School education.
+Shabbat experiences and family education activities complement the Religious School education.
 Click here for an overview of the comprehensive curriculum.

 Kulanu Religious school meets twice a week for children in grades 1-7.
 Children in our Kindergarten program (called Nitzanim) meet once a week.
 The Gesher program is our Sunday morning community that offers an opportunity for four-year old Jewish enrichment at Kulanu Religious School.